ArtainR/cmc/README.md

 Saying that, if You're gonna bother someone, bother Artain.

 ### Disclaimer
-This tool is fully community created and **is not officially supported, maintained or distributed by Lewa or any affiliates.**
+This tool is fully community created and **is not officially supported, maintained, distributed or affiliated with Lewa ([Celaria's](http://www.celaria.com/) developer) or any affiliates.**

 ### Third Party
 #### CMT Copyright and License